-This Module contains the CBB's Directive on business conduct by investment firm licensees, and is issued under the powers available to the CBB under Article 38 of the CBB Law.
+This Module contains the Central Bank of Bahrain's ('CBB') Directive (as amended from time to time) on business conduct by investment firm licensees, and is issued under the powers available to the CBB under Article 38 of the Central Bank of Bahrain and Financial Institutions Law 2006 (CBB Law).
 The directive in this Module is applicable to all investment firm licensees.